inspire-group/PatchCleanser/README.md

 #### Check out this [paper list for adversarial patch research](https://github.com/xiangchong1/adv-patch-paper-list) for more fun!

 ## Requirements
 The code is tested with PyTorch 1.7.0 and timm 0.4.12.
 The complete list of required packages are available in `requirement.txt`, and can be installed with `pip install -r requirement.txt`.
-The code should be compatible with other versions of packages.
+The code should be compatible with newer versions of packages.

 ## Files
 ```shell